Hanfu: Ban of Chinese clothing and hairstyle

 During the Edo period, Japan partially preserved the Hanfu clothing of the Ming dynasty.
 In China, after the Qing conquest, wearing the official robes of the Ming dynasty and performing its court music were prohibited.
 However, thanks to Wei Zhiyan (ca. 1617–1689), who fled to Japan, the court music of the Ming dynasty—known in Japan as Mingaku (明楽)—was transmitted and thus escaped extinction.
-In Japan, performers of Mingaku traditionally wore Ming-style hanfu as formal attire during performances.
+In Japan, performers of Mingaku traditionally wore Ming-style clothing as formal attire during performances.

 During the late Qing dynasty, the Vietnamese envoy to Qing were still wearing the official attire in Ming dynasty style.
 Some of the locals recognized their clothing, yet the envoy received both amusement and ridicule from those who did not.

 Tifayifu exemptions

-The implementation of tifayifu policy, the early Qing dynasty court also prohibited Han Chinese from wearing some specific Manchu items and prohibited banner-women from dressing as Han Chinese women in order to maintain ethnic distinction.
+The implementation of tifayifu policy, the early Qing dynasty court also prohibited Han Chinese from wearing some specific Manchu items and prohibited banner-women from dressing as Han Chinese women to maintain ethnic distinction.
 The early Qing dynasty policies also mainly applied to Han Chinese men.
 Those who were exempted from such policies were women, children, Buddhist and Taoist monks, and Qing dynasty rebels; moreover, men in their living had to wear Manchu-clothing, but they could be buried in Hanfu after their death.
 However, this was not fully implemented.
 Women, men, children, and the elderly still wore Hanfu at home and in daily life, festivals, and ceremonies until the end of the Qing Dynasty.

-Part of the participants of the 17th Confucius Conference wear Hanfu, 1910s.
+Part of the participants of the 17th Confucius Conference wear hanfu, 1910s.

-Upper Class Man Sitting at a Table Playing the Qin, 1906-1912.
+Upper Class Man Sitting at a Table Playing the Qin, 1906–1912.